judging-machine/oaio/index.md

 ---
 layout: home
-title: Writing Machine
+title: Judging Machine
 ---
-# Writing Machine
+# Judging Machine

 <br>
 Go directly to the [Dialogue Page](/oaio/machine) its [Thoughts Page](/oaio/thoughts) or change and submit the settings.